canonical/vanilla-framework/templates/docs/patterns/suru.md

   title: Suru | Components
 ---

-The Suru component can be used to display a visual separation between two sections of content.
+The Suru component can be used to provide a background for hero section of the page or to display a visual separation between two sections of content.

-By default, Suru should be used on the paper background.
-When used on dark background, add `is-dark` modifier class.
+## Main suru

+The main variant of suru component provides a visual separation between two sections of content (usually a hero and rest of the page).
+It has two layout options that align with 25/75 or 50/50 splits of the grid.

-## Main 25/75
+### Main suru 25/75

 Use `.p-suru--25-75` to create a hero section with the main 25/75 Suru background.
 Suru component provides the necessary hero padding, background colour and the Suru image.